-The Brain Foundation invites applications nationally for research gifts to support research projects in clinical neurosciences.
+The Brain Foundation invites applications for research funding to support research projects in clinical neurosciences all over Australia.

-The primary objective of the Brain Foundation Research Gifts is to support individual researchers and research teams to conduct the highest quality research into brain disease and neurological disorders as well as brain and spinal injuries.
+The primary objective of the Brain Foundation research funding is to support individual researchers and research teams to conduct the highest quality research into brain disease and neurological disorders as well as brain and spinal injuries.

 A subsidiary objective is to provide opportunities for early career researchers, subject to merit, to gain initiating funding for projects with potential.
 This also provides an important first opportunity as a Chief Investigator; a very necessary step.